Mooh487/terraledger/frontend/README.md

 ```

-> TerraGold is not just a product — it’s a movement to put African communities at the center of global climate solutions. 🌍♻️🚀
+> TerraLedger is not just a product — it’s a movement to put African communities at the center of global climate solutions. 🌍♻️🚀